Everyone

 Bullying at work is a serious health and safety breach.
 It is a form of misconduct and must be dealt with responsibly.

-Workplace bullying is repeated and unreasonable behaviour directed towards an employee or a group of employees that can cause physical or mental harm.
+Workplace bullying is repeated and unreasonable behaviour directed towards an or a group of employees that can cause physical or mental harm.
 Bullying can be physical, verbal, psychological or social.
 It could include victimising, humiliating, intimidating or threatening a person.

 A single or occasional incident of insensitive or rude behaviour towards another person is not considered workplace bullying, but it could become more serious and should not be ignored.